forester52/COVID-19-outbreak-model-with-social-stress-dynamics/README.md

 ## Run

-To run demo simulation execute *SIR_with_social_stress.m* in MATLAB environment.
+To run demo simulation execute script '*SIR_with_social_stress.m*' in MATLAB environment.

 Please note that depending on the ranges for parameters (q,a,K2,Io), the fit result may differ slightly from that in the paper.
 To get the exact result, as in **Table 1** in the paper use precise ranges and desired precisions for each country individually.
-Also, the result is influenced by possible data updates in file *owid-covid-data.xlsx* caused by changes in the population of countries over time.
+Also, the result is influenced by possible data updates in file '*owid-covid-data.xlsx*' caused by changes in the population of countries over time.